 ARMD created ULI for universities to take the lead, build their own teams, and set their own research path.
-ULI seeks new, innovative ideas that can complement the NASA ARMD portfolio and support the U.S. aviation community.
+ULI seeks new, innovative ideas that can complement the NASA ARMD portfolio and support the U.S. aviation community to benefit the American public.